ValoTypeDark/Ability-Randomiser/README.md

 # ⚡ Pokémon Ability Randomizer

-A desktop app for randomly drawing Pokémon abilities — useful for nuzlockes, challenge runs, or just messing around.
+A desktop app for randomly drawing Pokémon abilities: useful for nuzlockes, challenge runs, or just messing around.
 Built with Python and tkinter, works fully offline once the ability cache is set up.

 ---

 ## Features

 - **Roll abilities** from any combination of generations (Gen III–IX)
-- **Game presets** — select a game and generations are auto-set to match
+- **Game presets**: select a game and generations are auto-set to match
-- **Dramatic Reveal mode** — roll abilities and have them unveiled one by one with a full-window fade-in animation
+- **Dramatic Reveal mode**: roll abilities and have them unveiled one by one with a full-window fade-in animation
-- **Ban / Cringe list** — mark abilities you never want to see in rolls
+- **Ban / Cringe list**: mark abilities you never want to see in rolls
-- **Ban & Reroll** — ban a rolled ability mid-session and immediately replace it
+- **Ban & Reroll**: ban a rolled ability mid-session and immediately replace it
-- **Ability browser** — search and browse the full ability list with effect descriptions
+- **Ability browser**: search and browse the full ability list with effect descriptions
-- **Profile card** — set your trainer name and avatar
+- **Profile card**: set your trainer name and avatar
-- **10 themes** — Pokédex, Charizard, Bulbasaur, Blastoise, Gengar, Pikachu, Glaceon, Umbreon, Sylveon, Team Rocket
+- **10 themes**: Pokédex, Charizard, Bulbasaur, Blastoise, Gengar, Pikachu, Glaceon, Umbreon, Sylveon, Team Rocket
-- **Persistent settings** — bans, theme, generations, and profile are saved between sessions
+- **Persistent settings**: bans, theme, generations, and profile are saved between sessions

 ---